RamanAgrawal/ai-linkedin-comment-generator/README.md

 **API errors?**

-- Verify your OpenAI API key is correct
+- Verify your DeepSeek API key is correct
-- Check your OpenAI account has sufficient credits
+- Check your DeepSeek account has sufficient credits
 - Try using mock comments first (no API key needed)

 **Comment insertion not working?**